Priesemann-Group/mrestimator/README.md

 and activate it with ``source activate myenv`` (``activate myenv`` on windows).
 For more details on managing environments with conda, see [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).

-Now install using pip: ```pip install mrestimator``` and afterwards you should be able to import the module into any python3 session
+Now install using pip: ```pip install 'mrestimator[full]'``` and afterwards you should be able to import the module into any python3 session

 ```
 python